dlindahl/ori/jira-oauth/README.md

 yarn generate:keys
 ```

-Once you have generated new keys, *update* the Ori data in the 1Password ETA Vault and update the [Application Link](https://etateam.atlassian.net/plugins/servlet/applinks/listApplicationLinks) in JIRA.
+Once you have generated new keys:

+*   *update* the Ori data in the 1Password ETA Vault
+*   update the [Application Link](https://etateam.atlassian.net/plugins/servlet/applinks/listApplicationLinks) in JIRA, specifically the Public Key entry
+*   Re-deploy the `jira-oauth` lambda functions via `yarn deploy`
+*   Initiate the OAuth Dance by accessing this lambda function's `oauth/getToken` endpoint